mahendrapaipuri/ceems/website/docs/usage/ceems-exporter.md

 ceems_exporter
 ```

+List of collectors that are enabled by default are:

+- `cpu`: Node level CPU stats
+- `memory`: Node level memory stats
+- `rapl`: RAPL energy counters
+- `ipmi_dcmi`: Power usage from IPMI DCMI

 By default CEEMS exporter exposes metrics on all interfaces, port `9010` and
 at `/metrics` endpoint.
 This can be changed by setting `--web.listen-address` CLI flag